mui/material-ui/docs/data/material/experimental-api/css-theme-variables/migration.md

 # Migrating to CSS variables

-<p class="description">A step-by-step migration guide to adopt CSS variables in your existing Material UI project.</p>
+<p class="description">A step-by-step migration guide to start using CSS theme variables in your project.</p>

-This is a guide for existing Material UI project to migrate to use CSS variables that aims to fix the dark mode flickering.
+This is a guide for an existing Material UI project to migrate to CSS theme variables.
+The migration aims to fix the dark mode flickering issue.

 ## 1. Use the new provider